mnott/texdown/README.md

     __This is a footnote__  => \footnote{This is a footnote}

+If you don't like having your footnotes directly in your text, in Scrivener, you can also add footnotes to any place of the text, using Scrivener's footnote option. **TeXDown** will detect these (not the comments, only the footnotes), and automatically convert them into Markdown, and then onwards to LaTeX.
+If you have newlines in your Scrivener footnotes, these are going to be removed.
+Since the footnotes are first converted to Markdown, they themselves can also contain Markdown.

 ## CITATIONS

 Citations are the strongest part of using Markdown over LaTeX.